BCom Privatisation Globalisation & Liberalisation Notes Study Material

 OBJECTIVES OF PRIVATIZATION

-In the event of globalization privatization has become an order of the day.
+In the event of globalization, privatization has become an order of the day.
 Privatization can be defined as the transfer of ownership and control of public sector units to private individuals or companies.
-To strengthen the efficiency of public sector and to achieve global standards government concentrates on privatization and globalization.
-Privatization will enable the PSUs to generate surplus of future investments and helps in reducing the burden of foreign debts.
-Privatization is advocated for various reasons as given below:
+To strengthen the efficiency of the public sector and to achieve global standards government concentrates on privatization and globalization.
+Privatization will enable the PSUs to generate a surplus for future investments and helps in reducing the burden of foreign debts.

 (a) Primary Objectives